openshift/assisted-service/docs/Kube-API.md

 The ClusterDeployment can have a reference to an AgentClusterInstall (`Spec.ClusterInstallRef`) that defines the required parameters of the Cluster.

+Deletion of ClusterDeployment will trigger the `clusterdeployments.agent-install.openshift.io/ai-deprovision` finalizer pre-deletion logic, which will delete the referenced AgentClusterInstall.

 ### [AgentClusterInstall](https://github.com/openshift/assisted-service/blob/master/internal/controller/api/hiveextension/v1beta1/agentclusterinstall_types.go)
 In the AgentClusterInstall, the user can specify requirements like Networking, number of Control Plane and Worker nodes and more.